TERMS AND CONDITIONS OF SALE

 (a) All Component Build or Remanufactured Engines, need to be broken in properly to help ensure optimum performance.
 The break-in procedure allows engine parts from different machined surfaces to conform to each other and form a tighter seal.
 To properly break-in a Component Build or Remanufactured Engine, Buyer should follow the procedures set forth in this Section.
 Failure to do so can impact the quality and life of the engine, and will void the warranty.

 (b) Synthetic oil should not be used for at least the first 5,500 miles.
 Synthetic oil's lubricity is thinner than standard oil and will not allow the rings and gaskets to seat properly.
 During the first year of operation the engine's internal components will expand and contract multiple times while reaching it final structural tolerances.

 (c) After Buyer receives the engine it is recommended that it is put under a normal load right away.
 The engine should idle for extended periods, hard shift or accelerate quickly for the first 5,500 miles or be push outside of normal load conditions.
 Buyer should make sure that the engine does not overheat.

 (1) A Component Built or Remanufactured Engine is usually specific to Buyer original engine serial number, however applications may vary.
 Buyer should verify all freeze plugs are in place prior to installation.

-(4) On initial startup, the engine should be run for only 5-10 minutes; the length of time to determine the engine has no leaks and parts are torqued properly.
+(5) On initial startup, the engine should be run for only 5-10 minutes, the length of time to determine that there are no leaks and that parts are torqued properly.